Rex (krewe): Royal court

-Ball
+Ball & Meeting of the Courts

 In addition to its famous parade, the Rex Organization also holds a private ball for its membership and invited guests on Mardi Gras night.
 In the 1950s, this ball made headlines when the Duke and Duchess of Windsor bowed down to Rex and the Queen of Carnival.

-In recent decades, the Rex ball is held on one side of the Municipal Auditorium, while on the other half of the building at the same time, the Mistick Krewe (the oldest krewe), holds its ball.
+Pre Hurricane Katrina, the Rex ball was held on one side of the Municipal Auditorium, while on the other half of the building at the same time, the Mistick Krewe (the oldest krewe), holds its ball and was a more veiled affair.

-Meeting of the courts

-A rich tradition is that Comus of the Mistick Krewe extends an invitation to Rex and his queen to join him and his consort at the ball of the Mistick Krewe.
-This is called the "Meeting of the Courts", and when the monarchs have all made their exits, the Captain of the Mistick Krewe closes the curtain on the Carnival season.
+Since Hurricane Katrina, the organizations have held their balls in the Sheraton and Marriott Hotels downtown.
+The rich tradition that Comus, ruler of the Mistick Krewe, extends an invitation to Rex and his queen to join him and his consort at the ball of the Mistick Krewe has been on public display on Canal Street, where a red carpet is rolled out.
+The court of The Rex Parade joins by invitation that of the senior krewe and the event is called The Meeting of the Courts, then when the monarchs have all made their exits, the Captain of the Mistick Krewe closes the curtain on the Carnival season.
 This event is televised live locally (and to selected areas outside of the city) – and many New Orleanians stay up to watch despite their weariness – until the very end.

-The Municipal Auditorium was damaged during Hurricane Katrina and in recent years the organizations have held their balls in the Sheraton and Marriott Hotels on Canal Street, rolling out a red carpet for the Rex court to cross Canal Street to attend the Meeting of the Courts.